Data Labeling: The process of reviewing and placing relevant, functional labels on data to gather insights

-With your dedicated account manager, as single point of contact and accessible round the clock over phone or messenger, you get a personalized support and swift communication literally in real time.
+With your dedicated account manager, as a single point of contact and accessible round the clock over the phone or messenger, you get a personalized support and swift communication literally in real time.
 We aim at seamless problem-solving, enhancing overall satisfaction on our service delivery and partnership effectiveness through continuous communication across multiple channels.

 The most popular applications of this technology are for recognizing objects, faces, and action verbs in live situations.

 What is Data Labeling?

 Data labeling is the act of manually reviewing and placing relevant and useful labels on data.
 Data, in this case, can be any sort, including text, video, images, and audio.
 A data label, thus, is an identifying factor that describes what an item is.
 Data labeling has become an integral part of many work processes in businesses that use big data and artificial intelligence.
 Data labeling takes a series of unlabeled data items and augments each item with highly relevant labels based on categories.
 This makes possible the efficient extraction of useful information from a large amount of unstructured data.